AhmedAlamin/AhmedAlamin/README.md

 ### Hi there 👋

-I'm an android developer with +3 years of experience building and maintaining software.
+I'm an android developer who is passionate about building and maintaining software.
 Highly skilled in communication and collaboration.

 Currently I am available for hire (remotely, preferabily contracts or 32h/week).